idsdavidgutierrez/fit-sql-faster-time-zone-conversions/README.md

 - The provided functions aim to reduce the CPU time required to perform time zone calculations only.
 If a query performance problem is caused by a poor cardinality estimate instead of a large number of `AT TIME ZONE` executions then changing to use these functions may not resolve the issue.
 - Replacing `AT TIME ZONE` with these functions is equivalent to adding a join to the query for each function call.
 This will increase query plan complexity and in some cases may degrade performance for very complex queries.
-- The functions work by looking for a match in the `TimeZoneConversionHelper` table.
+- The functions work by looking for a match in the `TimeZoneConversionHelper` tables.
 If no match is found then fallback code runs which calls the `AT TIME ZONE` operator.
 Query performance will improve as the percentage of matched inputs increases but the correct results should be returned even if there is no matching row in the table.
 - The helper tables take up around 100 MB of space with default parameters for `RefreshTimeZoneConversionHelperTable`.
 The best way to reduce the size of the table is to call `RefreshTimeZoneConversionHelperTable` with the `@TimeZoneFilter` parameter set to the time zones relevant to your environment.
 - The functions aim to mimic the behavior of the `AT TIME ZONE` operator. `AT TIME ZONE` uses a Windows mechanism which does not have all historical rule changes.
 The functions will also not reflect all historical rule changes, mostly prior to 2003. `AT TIME ZONE` also has rare phantom offset changes that last for one hour near the beginning of some calendar years for some time zones.
 The functions aim to replicate that behavior as well.
 - The `RefreshTimeZoneConversionHelperTable` stored procedure uses a sampling technique that assumes that a time zone won't change its offset back and forth to the same value within any 24 hour period outside of a day before and after the start of a new year.
 As of October 2022, the shortest historical switch is 28 days for the Fiji Standard Time.
 If you feel that 24 hours is too generous of an assumption it is possible to change the value of the `@SampleHours` variable in `RefreshTimeZoneConversionHelperTable`.
-- switch notes
+- The `RefreshTimeZoneConversionHelperTable` stored procedure uses partition switching to load new data into the helper tables.
+Any customization made to the `TimeZoneConversionHelper_CCI` or `TimeZoneConversionHelper_RS` tables, such as adding an index, will likely need to be added to the `RefreshTimeZoneConversionHelperTable` stored procedure.
--- index notes
+- It is possible to add a nonclustered rowstore index to the `TimeZoneConversionHelper_CCI` table to allow the `TZGetOffsets%` functions to qualify for nested loops, adaptive joins, merge joins, and hash joins instead of just hash joins.
--- CHECKSUM notes
+- A `CHECKSUM` method is used to improve performance.
+It is possible, but extremely unlikely, that one day Microsoft will create a new time zone name that leads to a hash collision.
+If this happens an error will be thrown by the `RefreshTimeZoneConversionHelperTable` stored procedure.
+The functions will continue to work but performance will be degraded for the time zones that have hash collisions.